 This year’s series kicked off with a community discussion of Edith Wharton’s “Summer,” an event offered in collaboration with The Mount.
 This past Saturday, they hosted Heard World Jazz, comprised of musicians and dancers passionate about “world music, jazz and improvising together to create irresistible grooves set in a unique sonic tapestry”—an event for all ages.

-On July 20th, they’re partnering with Literacy Network of South Berkshires to feature six immigrants sharing stories, “Moth Radio Hour” style, about the challenges they’ve faced in moving to a new country.
+On July 20th, they partnered with Literacy Network of South Berkshires to feature six immigrants sharing stories, “Moth Radio Hour” style, about the challenges they’ve faced in moving to a new country.
 The storytellers, all of whom are working on their English skills through LitNet, have been practicing the art of storytelling in a series of workshops with local story coach and Berkshire Edge columnist Sheela Clary in partnership with their LitNet tutors.

 LitNet executive director Leigh Doherty adds, “This project has been a wonderful way for our learners to practice their English speaking and pronunciation skills.
 Each of our learners has important stories about the challenge of learning a new language and culture or returning to education as an adult, and it feels incredibly important to get some of these stories out into the community.”

-The free event will be followed by Latin music and Colombian pastries (made by LitNet learner Sandra Zarate of Obleas Bendito Capricho) on the green.
+The free event was followed by Latin music and Colombian pastries (made by LitNet learner Sandra Zarate of Obleas Bendito Capricho) on the green.
 “We want to reach out to the minority community and invite them to utilize our space,” Shapiro emphasizes.
 “And equally important, we want to help our traditional audience learn something about the immigrant experience.
 We hope it will be an inspiring, community-building experience for everyone.”

 Gallery openings, exhibits, and tours